pypy/pypy.org/posts/2024/10/jit-peephole-dsl.rst

 The implementation of the DSL is done in a relatively ad-hoc manner.
 It is parsed using `rply`__, there's a small type checker that tries to find common problems in how the rules are written.
-Z3 is again used via the Python API.
+Z3 is used via the Python API, like in the previous blog posts that are using it.
 The pattern matching RPython code is generated using an approach inspired by Luc Maranget's paper `Compiling Pattern Matching to Good Decision Trees`__.
 See `this blog post`__ for an approachable introduction.